Central Bank of Sudan: Financial inclusion

 The Bank is engaged in developing policies to promote financial inclusion and is a member of the Alliance for Financial Inclusion.

 Branches of the Central Bank of Sudan

-As the country of Sudan is about 1½ times the area of the state of Alaska in the United States, the central bank has a branch bank system:
+As Sudan is one of the biggest countries in Africa, the central bank has a branch bank system.
+After independence of South Sudan in 2011, the former branch in the new capital of South Sudan, Juba, became the Central Bank of South Sudan.